rowan-mclaughlin/rowcal/README.md

 McLaughlin, R., Hannah, E., and Coyle-McClung, L. 2018.
 Frequency analyses of historical and archaeological datasets reveal the same pattern of declining sociocultural activity in 9th to 10th Century CE Ireland.
 Cliodynamics 9: 1–24. https://doi.org/10.21237/C7clio9136654

+McLaughlin, T.R.
+2019.
+On applications of space-time modelling with open-source 14C age calibration.
+Journal of Archaeological Method and Theory 26, 479–501.  https://doi.org/10.1007/s10816-018-9381-3

 McLaughlin, T. R. 2020.
 An archaeology of Ireland for the Information Age: A reply to Baillie, Cassidy, Plunkett and Waddell.
 Emania 25, 61–66.

 McLaughlin, T. R. 2020.
 An archaeology of Ireland for the Information Age.
 Emania 25, 7–30.

 McLaughlin, T. R., Gómez-Puche, M., Cascalheira, J., Bicho, N. and Fernández-López de Pablo, J. 2021.
 Late Glacial and Early Holocene human demographic responses to climatic and environmental change in Atlantic Iberia.
 Philosophical Transactions of the Royal Society B 376, 20190724. https://dx.doi.org/10.1098/rstb.2019.0724

-McLaughlin, T.R.
-2019.
-On applications of space-time modelling with open-source 14C age calibration.
-Journal of Archaeological Method and Theory 26, 479–501.  https://doi.org/10.1007/s10816-018-9381-3
+McLaughlin, T. R., Robson, H. K., Maring, R., Boethius, A., Guiry, E., Groß, D., Koivisto, S., Philippsen, B., Andersen, S. H., Bailey, G., Milner, N. and Craig, O. E. 2025.
+Marine exploitation and the arrival of farming: resolving the paradox of the Mesolithic-Neolithic transition in Denmark.
+Quaternary Science Reviews 363: 109447. https://doi.org/10.1016/j.quascirev.2025.109447

 McLaughlin, T.R., Whitehouse, N.J., Schulting, R.J., McClatchie, M., Barratt, P., and Bogaard, A. 2016.
 The changing face of Neolithic and Bronze Age Ireland: a big data approach to the settlement and burial archives.
 Journal of World Prehistory 29, 117-153.  https://doi.org/10.1007/s10963-016-9093-0